-If there’s one thing that’s exploded in the spring of 2020 it’s the interest in gardening.
+If there’s one thing that’s exploded in recently, it’s the interest in gardening.
 And for good reason; in these uncertain times people are seeking food security.
-Many of these people have packets of seeds sitting around from that time they were going to start a garden.
+Many of these people have packets of seed sitting around from that time they were going to start a garden.
 And now they are asking, “how long do seeds last?”.

 How Long Do Seeds Remain Viable